6 Common Air Conditioner Smells Explained and How to Repair the Problem

-When your air conditioner is spotless and operating right, it’s not normal to be smelling anything odd.
-Abnormal air conditioner noises and odd smells are a hint that something is wrong.
-If your air conditioner is old or you haven’t had a tune-up completed within the last year, they can be a clear sign you need skilled air conditioning repair in Georgetown.
+When your air conditioner is spotless and working correctly, it’s not normal to be smelling anything strange.
+Out of the ordinary air conditioner noises and strange smells are a clue that something is out of whack.
+If your air conditioner is past its prime or you haven’t had service completed within the last year, they can be a sure sign you need pro air conditioning repair in Georgetown.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, especially a chemical smell, isn’t a great sign.
-You could also notice your:
+If your air conditioner smells bad when turned on, particularly a chemical odor, it isn’t a positive sign.
+You may also observe your:

 • Air conditioner smells like paint thinner